-Let us show that the above automorphism is an emergent symmetry on the Clifford stabilizers, i.e. preserve the logical subspace.
+We show that the above automorphism induces an emergent symmetry on the Clifford stabilizers, i.e. preserves the logical subspace.
 The automorphism symmetry $U$ is constructed from the product of transversal automorphism $V$ and another operator $W$, where